Back to Blog

 9. How Many SPARTANS Do We Need and How Long Do the Batteries Last?

 The number of SPARTANs deployed will depend on several factors.
-The first items considered are the size of the facility and type of supervision style employed within the facility.
+The first items considered are the size of the facility and the type of supervision style employed within the facility.
 Typically, we see agencies deploy SPARTANs at each post within the facility such as direct supervision, housing units, intake or booking areas, and rovers and shift supervisors.
 Sometimes, we learn after the implementation process that some facilities find it useful to have multiple devices available for officers in more areas than originally planned.

 There is typically no need to assign a SPARTAN to every staff member as they can easily be passed on and logged into as needed.
-However, we’ve seen better care given to the device if they are officers assigned.
+However, we’ve seen better care given to the devices if they are officers assigned.
 Each SPARTAN comes with two batteries and a charging cradle.
 Each 4,350mAh battery is designed to provide up to 14 hours of life per charge, which can fluctuate with officer usage.
 An internal battery allows users to swap batteries on the SPARTAN without the loss of data or the need to power down and restart.
 The charging cradle can charge both the SPARTAN and the extra battery simultaneously.

 10. How Secure are the SPARTANs?